Signposts

 and ends in Maine.
 During the New England period of my life, I had hiked the

-length of the AT in New Hampshire and Connecticut, as well as parts of the
+length of the AT in New Hampshire and Connecticut, as well as portions of

-I looked at the maps and read the guidebook, and then decided on the summit
+I looked at the maps, read the guidebook, and then decided on the summit of

-of Blood Mountain as my first Georgia hiking destination.
-The book surmised
+Blood Mountain as my first Georgia hiking destination.
+The book said the

-that the name Blood Mountain came from a legend that the Cherokee and the
+name Blood Mountain came from a legend that the Cherokee and Creek Indian

-Creek Indian tribes fought a fierce battle on the mountain near Slaughter
+tribes fought a fierce battle on the mountain near Slaughter Gap.
+Although

-Gap.
-Although not as high as Brasstown Bald, the 4458’ summit of Blood is
+not as high as Georgia’s tallest peak, Brasstown Bald, the 4458’ summit of

-of the through-hikers I had met in New Hampshire spoke of the store warmly,
+the Walasi-Yi.
+Many of the through-hikers I had met in New Hampshire spoke

-and talked about the available services and the owners with gratitude and
+warmly of the store, and talked about the owners and staff with gratitude

 Leaving Norcross early on a Saturday morning, I drove north in the pre-dawn